Honduras formally cuts diplomatic ties with Taiwan – KION546

 Most of Taiwan’s remaining allies are now small nations in Latin America and the Pacific, with all of the world’s most powerful economies having switched recognition to Beijing decades ago.

-Beijing now uses China’s huge market as both a carrot and a stick to peel away the remaining countries, in an approach many experts label as “dollar diplomacy.”
+Beijing is using China’s huge market as both a carrot and a stick to peel away the remaining countries, in an approach many experts label as “dollar diplomacy.”

 When the Solomon Islands switched diplomatic recognition to Beijing in 2019, the Pacific country was offered $8.5 million in development funds by China to do so, according to Reuters.